Flow velocity

 In continuum mechanics the flow velocity in fluid dynamics, also macroscopic velocity in statistical mechanics, or drift velocity in electromagnetism, is a vector field used to mathematically describe the motion of a continuum.
-The length of the flow velocity vector is the flow speed and is a scalar.
+The length of the flow velocity vector is scalar, the flow speed.

 It is also called velocity field; when evaluated along a line, it is called a velocity profile (as in, e.g., law of the wall).